TolleyLikesRice/ChatBot/README.md

 * Fix setgame command
 * Youtube video post feed

-For information on how th install please refer tho the wiki
+For information on how th install please refer the wiki

 ## Built With